ballerina-platform/ballerina-distribution/README.md

     ```bash
     git clone --recursive https://github.com/ballerina-platform/ballerina-lang
     ```
 2. This repository is depending on Github packages.
-You need to have a personnel access token with read package permissions.
+You need to have a personal access token with read package permissions.
 Then you need to set following environment variables.
     ```bash
     export packageUser=<Your github username>
     export packagePAT=<Your personal access token>